Installing Microsoft Monitoring Agent

 Open the Microsoft Monitoring Agent download page in the Microsoft Download Center.

-Important Local collection requires Microsoft .NET Framework 3.5 and the Windows PowerShell 2.0 command-line interface.
+Local collection requires Microsoft .NET Framework 3.5 and the Windows PowerShell 2.0 command-line interface.
 Some features, such as downloadable Help and pre-imported monitoring Windows PowerShell modules, are not available unless you have Windows PowerShell 3.0.

 Choose whether to install the 32-bit (MMASetup-i386.exe) or 64-bit (MMASetup-AMD64.exe) version of Microsoft Monitoring Agent, and follow the instructions to download the file.